brandiseeley/travellm/README.md

 # Time Travel LLM - 1861

+> Note: For submission writeup and loom video, see `WRITEUP.md`!

 A simple RAG system that answers questions as if you're talking to someone from 1861, using historical newspaper articles.

 ### Installing Dependencies & API Setup